 The next part of this Sling TV vs Hulu Live comparison will give you a deeper look at what both services have to offer.

-Sling TV vs Hulu Live: At a Glance
+Sling TV vs Hulu Live TV: At a Glance

 Here you’ll find a breakdown of some of the factors that will make or break your decision to choose Sling TV or Hulu Live.
 You’ll get a quick look at important issues like price, channel availability, special features, and other important factors.

 Some differences come in the fact that Hulu Live allows for user profiles while Sling TV does not.
-Hulu Live also offers a DVR with 50-hours of space that you can upgrade.
-Sling TV now includes DVR also.
-So, feature-wise, the main difference is that Hulu Live offers user profiles and a cloud-DVR.
+Both services now offer a DVR with 50-hours of space.
+So, feature-wise, the main difference is that Hulu Live offers user profiles.
 Sling TV currently has no user profile option and the cloud-DVR will cost you more.

 Deals & Free Trial – Sling and Hulu Live each offer a free weeklong trial.
 Sling TV also usually has some kind of member special available when you pre-pay for a certain amount of time.
 Hulu Live doesn’t usually have member specials beyond the free trial.